Feeling a Bit Backed Up?

 One great recipe you can try out is raisins and almonds with yogurt.
 The yogurt provides some soothing probiotics, while the nuts provide healthy fats and additional fiber.

 8 – Prunes and Figs:

-Prunes serve as a great laxative as they contain great fiber and a compound which triggers the desire to go to the bathroom.
-If you are looking for a fruit that will not cause quite so much bloating as prunes, figs are a great choice as well.
+Prunes are a great laxative as they contain great fiber and a compound that triggers the desire to go to the bathroom.
+Figs are also a great choice if you are looking for a fruit that will not cause quite so much bloating as prunes.

 9 – Castor Oil:

 Castor oil contains a component that breaks down into a substance that stimulates your large intestine.
-Due to this strong effect, if taken on an empty stomach, castor oil can yield results within 8 hours after consumption.
+Due to this strong effect, castor oil can yield results within 8 hours after consumption if taken on an empty stomach.
 It’s indeed a great option that has been passed down from generation to generation.

 10 – Exercise:

 Moving around can help get the digestive system kicked into gear.
 If you eat a meal and feel sleepy, get up and move around a bit to get that digestion process going.
 It can be as simple as a 15 to 30-minute walk or jog.